Sovereign Soul

-Sovereign Soul is a collaborative studio album by American rapper Myka 9 and Canadian producer Factor.
+Sovereign Soul is a collaborative studio album by American rapper Myka 9 and Canadian producer Factor Chandelier.
 It was released on Fake Four Inc. in 2012.
 Music videos were created for "You Are Free" and "Mind Heights".

 Critical reception

 Thomas Quinlan of Exclaim! gave the album a 9 out of 10, saying: "While Myka and Factor demonstrated their chemistry three years ago on previous collaboration 1969, Sovereign Soul distills that connection into an even better release."
 Meanwhile, Adam Maylone of PopMatters gave the album 6 stars out of 10, calling it "one of the most experimental hip hop records I've had the pleasure of hearing in 2012".